top of page

 "1966::Skydeck's Second Proposal and White's Tower Proposal On Victoria's Harbour"

-With White's idea on the table, Skydeck returned with a new plan and design for a 325-foot steel and glass tower that they believed would vastly improve the look of the waterfront.
-However, its critics still felt that a space needle of any design would spoil the charm of the Inner Harbour and make it look like a fairground.
+With White’s proposal under consideration, Skydeck returned with a revised plan for a 325-foot steel and glass tower, which they believed would improve the appearance of the waterfront.
+However, critics argued that a space needle of any design would spoil the character of the Inner Harbour and make it resemble a fairground.

 1966::Skydeck's Second Proposed Tower On Montreal Street